 US ready to restart talks with North Korea immediately - Pompeo

-Leaders of South and North Korea plan to announce steps aimed at rekindling stalled nuclear talks and deepening bilateral ties after they meet for a second day of summit talks on Wednesday in the North's capital Pyongyang.
+Leaders of South and North Korea held one-on-one talks on the second day of their summit on Wednesday, aiming to announce steps to rekindle stalled negotiations on the North's nuclear programme and deepen bilateral ties.

-SEOUL/WASHINGTON: The United States is ready to restart negotiations with North Korea "immediately", U.S. Secretary of State Mike Pompeo said on Wednesday, with the aim of completing North Korea's denuclearisation by January 2021.
+SEOUL/WASHINGTON: The United States is ready to restart negotiations with North Korea "immediately", U.S. Secretary of State Mike Pompeo said on Wednesday, with the aim of completing North Korea's denuclearization by January 2021.

 Pompeo said he had invited North Korean Foreign Minister Ri Yong Ho to meet in New York next week where they are both due to attend the United Nations gathering of world leaders.